cegui/cegui-dependencies/README.md

 majority of the optional dependency libraries that can be utilised by various parts of the 'Crazy Eddie's GUI System' (CEGUI) project.

+The `v0-8` branch of this repository maintains ABI compatibility and is also the dependency package for the CEGUI `v0` branch.

+The `default` branch of this repository breaks ABI/API compatibility and is the dependency package for the CEGUI `default` branch.

 Note that none of the included source packages are in totally pristine and unmodified form - for example, each package will contain a CEGUI-BUILD directory that contains - at least - the custom CMakeLists.txt file.